-On Mrs T's behalf, Mr T didn't accept the adjudicator's findings.
-He didn't think she had referenced all of the points he had made.
-He said Fidelity defined the two important terms differently and its client terms unambiguously do not restrict what Mrs T wanted to do.
+Mr T didn't accept the adjudicator's findings and didn't think she had referenced all of the points he had made.
+He said Fidelity defined the two important terms differently and its client terms unambiguously do not restrict what he wanted to do.